AdaptiveMotorControlLab/CellSeg3D/_sources/res/guides/training_module_guide.rst.txt

     **The training will stop after the next validation interval is performed, to save the latest model should it be better.**

 .. note::
-    You can save the log to record the losses and validation metrics numerical value at each step.
+    You can save the log to record the losses and validation metrics numerical values at each step.
 This log is autosaved as well when training completes.

-After two validations steps have been performed, the training loss values and validation metrics will be automatically plotted and shown on napari every time a validation step completes.
+After two validations steps have been performed (depending on the interval you set), the training loss values and validation metrics will be automatically plotted and shown on napari every time a validation step completes.
 This plot automatically saved each time validation is performed for now.
 The final version is stored separately in the results folder.